How to Reassure Your Child During Clearing | Parent's Guideby Judith Charlton

-Tens of thousands of students successfully apply to universities every year through Clearing, but how does it work and how can you support your son or daughter through this process?
+Tens of thousands of students successfully apply to universities every year through Clearing, but how does it work and how can you support your child through this process?

 Clearing matches applicants to available university places.
-Your son or daughter will be eligible to use it if:
+Your child will be eligible to use Clearing if:

 they don’t meet the conditions of their university offers

 they didn’t receive any offers (or none they wanted to accept)